streams-in-silence/ts-java/packages/optional/README.md

 #### `get`

+> The preferred alternative to this method is [orElseThrow](#orElseThrow), which was introduced only later in Java 10 (compared to `get`, which was available since Java 8).
+>
+> The `get` method was kept in this package for the sake of completeness.

 Returns the value of the Optional.
 If no value is present (`null`), it will throw a `NoSuchElementException`.

 ```typescript